-Borrowers (including grant Beneficiaries), Executing Agencies or Contracting Agencies (including their respective officers, employees, and agents, irrespective of whether the agency is express or implied) may be subject to sanctions pursuant to agreements that the Bank may have with other IFIs regarding the mutual enforcement of debarment decisions.
-For purposes of this paragraph the term "sanction" shall mean any debarment, conditions on future contracting or any publicly-disclosed action taken in response to a violation of an IFI's applicable framework for addressing allegations of Prohibited Practices.

-- (f) The Bank requires that, a provision be included in bidding documents and in contracts financed with a Bank loan or grant, requiring applicants, bidders, suppliers and their agents, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers and concessionaires to permit the Bank to inspect any and all accounts, records and other documents relating to the submission of bids and contract performance as well as to have them audited by auditors appointed by the Bank.
-Under this policy, the applicants, bidders, suppliers, and their agents, contractors, consultants, personnel, subcontractors, sub-consultants, service providers and concessionaires shall fully assist the Bank with its investigation.
-The Bank will also require that, in contracts financed with a Bank loan or grant, a provision be included requiring applicants, bidders, suppliers and their agents, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers and concessionaires to: (i) maintain all documents and records related to the Bank-financed activities for seven (7) years after completion of the work contemplated in the relevant contract, and (ii) deliver any document necessary for the investigation of allegations of Prohibited Practices; and make available employees or agents of the applicants, bidders, suppliers and their agents, contractors, consultants, sub-contractors, sub-consultants, service providers or concessionaires with knowledge of the Bankfinanced activities to respond to questions from Bank personnel or any properly designated investigator, agent, auditor or consultant relating to the investigation.
-If the applicant, bidder, supplier and its agent, contractor, consultant, personnel, subcontractor, sub-consultant, service provider or concessionaire fails to cooperate and/or comply with the Bank's request, or otherwise obstructs the investigation, the Bank, in its sole discretion, may take appropriate action against the applicant, bidder, supplier and its agent, contractor, consultant, personnel, sub-contractor, sub-consultant, service provider or concessionaire. - (g) The Bank will require that, when a Borrower procures goods, works or non-consulting services directly from a specialized agency in accordance with paragraph 3.9 under an agreement between the Borrower and such specialized agency, all provisions under paragraph 1.14 regarding sanctions and Prohibited Practices shall apply in their entirety to applicants, bidders, suppliers and their agents, contractors, consultants, personnel, subcontractors, sub-consultants, service providers, concessionaires, (including their respective officers, employees, and agents, irrespective of whether the agency is express or implied), or any other entities that signed contracts with such specialized agency to supply such goods, works or non-consulting services in connection with the Bank-financed activities.
+- (e) In addition, any firm, entity or individual bidding for or participating in a Bank-financed activity including, inter alia, applicants, bidders suppliers, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers, concessionaires, Borrowers (including grant Beneficiaries), Executing Agencies or Contracting Agencies (including their respective officers, employees, and agents, irrespective of whether the agency is express or implied) may be subject to sanctions pursuant to agreements that the Bank may have with other IFIs regarding the mutual enforcement of debarment decisions.
+For purposes of this paragraph the term "sanction" shall mean any debarment, conditions on future contracting or any publicly disclosed action taken in response to a violation of an IFI's applicable framework for addressing allegations of Prohibited Practices. - (f) The Bank requires that, a provision be included in bidding documents and in contracts financed with a Bank loan or grant, requiring applicants, bidders, suppliers and their agents, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers and concessionaires to permit the Bank to inspect any and all accounts, records and other documents relating to the submission of bids and contract performance as well as to have them audited by auditors appointed by the Bank.
+Under this policy, the applicants, bidders, suppliers, and their agents, contractors, consultants, personnel, sub-contractors, subconsultants, service providers and concessionaires shall fully assist the Bank with its investigation.
+The Bank will also require that, in contracts financed with a Bank loan or grant, a provision be included requiring applicants, bidders, suppliers and their agents, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers and concessionaires to: (i) maintain all documents and records related to the Bank-financed activities for seven (7) years after completion of the work contemplated in the relevant contract, and (ii) deliver any document necessary for the investigation of allegations of Prohibited Practices; and make available employees or agents of the applicants, bidders, suppliers and their agents, contractors, consultants, sub-contractors, sub-consultants, service providers or concessionaires with knowledge of the Bank-financed activities to respond to questions from Bank personnel or any properly designated investigator, agent, auditor or consultant relating to the investigation.
+If the applicant, bidder, supplier and its agent, contractor, consultant, personnel, sub-contractor, sub-consultant, service provider or concessionaire fails to cooperate and/or comply with the Bank's request, or otherwise obstructs the investigation, the Bank, in its sole discretion, may take appropriate action against the applicant, bidder, supplier and its agent, contractor, consultant, personnel, subcontractor, sub-consultant, service provider or concessionaire. - (g) The Bank will require that, when a Borrower procures goods, works or non-consulting services directly from a specialized agency in accordance with paragraph 3.10 under an agreement between the Borrower and such specialized agency, all provisions under paragraph 1.16 regarding sanctions and Prohibited Practices shall apply in their entirety to applicants, bidders, suppliers and their agents, contractors, consultants, personnel, sub-contractors, sub-consultants, service providers, concessionaires, (including their respective officers, employees, and agents, irrespective of whether the agency is express or implied), or any other entities that signed contracts with such specialized agency to supply such goods, works or non-consulting services in connection with the Bank-financed activities.
 The Bank retains the right to require the Borrower to invoke remedies such as suspension or termination.
 Specialized agencies shall consult the Bank's list of firms and individuals suspended or debarred.
 In the event a specialized agency signs a contract or purchase order with a firm or an individual suspended or debarred by the Bank, the Bank will not finance the related expenditures and will apply other remedies as appropriate.